jh83/jh83.github.io/_posts/2022-10-28-mowerstatistics.markdown

 In this solution, I will use Real-Time Kinematic (RKT) GPS with centimeter level accuracy to track the movements our Husqvarna AutoMower 315 Mark II robotic mower and upload the data into a MongoDB Atlas database which in the end will provide me with the possibilities to visualize and graph how much time and area the robotic lawn mower need to cut before the whole lawn is mowed at least once.

-And the results?:
+And the results? - Around 4000 total square meters are cut before the total mowed area gets close to 100%.

+The frontend built looks like this:

 [![Animation]({{ BASE_PATH }}/assets/images/mower-statistics/animation.gif)]({{ BASE_PATH }}/assets/images/mower-statistics/animation.gif)

-## Solution overview
+## Solution

 To solve this task, multiple components and services has been used.